MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -CollectionId

-Specifies the ID of a collection.
-A collection is a group of client computers.
+Specifies the ID of a collection as the target of the deployment.

 ```yaml
 Type: String